Eventual-Inc/Daft/docs/source/user_guide/poweruser/memory.rst

 There are some things you can do that will help with this.

-1. Use machines with more available memory per-CPU to increase each Ray worker's available memory (e.g. [AWS EC2 r5 instances](https://aws.amazon.com/ec2/instance-types/r5/))
+1. Use machines with more available memory per-CPU to increase each Ray worker's available memory (e.g. `AWS EC2 r5 instances <https://duckdb.org/docs/api/python/spark_api.html>`_)
 2. Use more machines in your cluster to increase overall cluster memory size
-3. Use machines with attached local nvme SSD drives for higher throughput when spilling (e.g. [AWS EC2 r5d instances](https://aws.amazon.com/ec2/instance-types/r5/))
+3. Use machines with attached local nvme SSD drives for higher throughput when spilling (e.g. `AWS EC2 r5d instances <https://duckdb.org/docs/api/python/spark_api.html>`_)

-For more troubleshooting, you may also wish to consult the [Ray documentation's recommendations for object spilling](https://docs.ray.io/en/latest/ray-core/objects/object-spilling.html).
+For more troubleshooting, you may also wish to consult the `Ray documentation's recommendations for object spilling <https://docs.ray.io/en/latest/ray-core/objects/object-spilling.html>`_.

 Dealing with out-of-memory (OOM) errors
 ---------------------------------------